jp353/MIST353Final/README.md

-# https-github.com-jp353-MIST353Final.git-
+# MIST 353 Final Project
-Public repo for MIST 353 Final
+Public repo for West Virginia University MIST 353 Final Project Master Branch contains all work from teammates, displaying the code for a webp application using the .NET framework
-Go to Master branch to see work